jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 (3) When considering the approval of an identification system under this section, the Director-General shall ensure that the identifications to be used—
   (a) provide unique, clear, and lasting identification having regard to the purpose for which the identifications are needed; and
   (b) do not create confusion with any other generally used system of identification.
-(4) Regulations made under this Act may require persons of any kind or description to use 1 of any 1 or more identification systems approved under this section and notified in the Gazette in accordance with subsection (5).
+(4) Regulations made under this Act may require persons of any kind or description to use one of any 1 or more identification systems approved under this section and notified in the Gazette in accordance with subsection (5).
 (5) The Director-General may, by notice in the Gazette, specify the identification systems that may be used to comply with regulations made under this Act; and must keep, and make publicly available, a register of all Gazette notices made under this section.

 ### 51 Duties relating to identification of organisms